 Below the South Summit, I became confused by the drifting clouds on a black moonless night.
 I thought I was prepared, with my powerful head-torch, but that apparently, was not enough.
 So I joined that elite club of men and women who have spent a night out in the open near the South Summit of Everest.
 Most have survived.
 Some, like Tom Hornbein and Doug Scott, had the strength to keep their toes warm.
 I didn’t.
 But the rest of my body survived and my mind, despite the fascinating hallucinations (Eric Shipton was looking after my hands), managed to keep some sort of grip on reality and was able to direct me back down to Robert and Ed the next day.

 Complete incompetence reigned and a belief we could slide down the buttress in a day was filed in our brains under “major excuses not to move”.
 By this time the stove had well and truly packed up, only hissing intermittently.
 Ed stumbled over to leap off the South Col first.
 I staggered behind, and Stephen wandered over after me.
-Ed was a good 200 meters down when I reached the cornice.
+Ed was a good 200 meters (650 feet) below me when I reached the cornice.

 The slope below looked glisadable – anything to get down quickly with less effort.
 So I lept off, glisaded 10 meters (admiring my control), hit rocks, flipped over them and stumbled in the slope below, which then avalanched.
 As I cart-wheeled down the slope, taking breaths every time my head popped up, it really hit me that we were right out of control.
 Getting down was going to be a bit harder than expected.